 Upper-division students can maximize their learning experience by completing an Honors academic internship, participating in one of our signature interdisciplinary or community-based learning courses, or writing an Honor Thesis.
 All students have the opportunity to complete an Honors Capstone course, which provides them with the necessary resources, structure and support to pursue their education, career, and life goals.

 Honors is more than a set of stimulating courses; the honors community is a home for engaged learners.
-In a collaborative setting, students attain the confidence that comes from honing their thoughts through questioning, writing, dialogue, and integrative thinking.
+The Honors Center is a collegial space for study and relaxation.
+Students can partake in honors student activities, travel, and community service.
 Honors is meant to be a satisfying journey in which students rise to their potential as individuals and citizens – becoming the persons they want to be.

 Honors courses are offered on the Portland and Gorham campuses.
-Dormitory students can choose to reside in the Honors Living-Learning Community in Hastings Hall.
-The Honors dorm floor houses a seminar classroom, lounge space, and a faculty/staff office.
+Residential students can choose to reside in the Honors Living-Learning Community in Anderson and Phillipi Halls.
+The Honors dorms include seminar classrooms, individual and small group study spaces, lounge areas, and faculty/staff offices.
 The Honors Center on the Portland campus offers seminar rooms, lounge space, student study space, and faculty/staff offices.

-Please ask about competitive Honors scholarships available after one semester of honors coursework or about flexible program requirements for students with demanding major requirements or study abroad plans.
-For additional information, visit http://usm.maine.edu/honors.
+Please contact the Honors office to inquire about competitive Honors scholarships awarded to continuing students for thesis work and leadership activities.
+Also ask about program flexibility for students with demanding major requirements or study abroad plans.
+For additional information, visit http://usm.maine.edu/honors